danielbodnar/awesome-stars/README.md

 ## browser

+- [TarekJor/bookmark-archiver](https://github.com/TarekJor/bookmark-archiver) - 🗄 Save an archived copy of websites from Pocket/Pinboard/Bookmarks/RSS.
+Outputs HTML, PDFs, and more...
 - [webtorrent/webtorrent](https://github.com/webtorrent/webtorrent) - ⚡️ Streaming torrent client for the web
 - [faker-js/faker](https://github.com/faker-js/faker) - Generate massive amounts of fake data in the browser and node.js
 - [sebastiancarlos/beachpatrol](https://github.com/sebastiancarlos/beachpatrol) - A CLI tool to replace and automate your everyday web browser.